hyweljohnllewellyn/hywelme/_posts/2015-03-07-moving-wordpress-from-godaddy-to-digitalocean-part2.md

 author: Hywel
 meta: DigitalOcean WordPress ServerPilot.io
 categories: DigitalOcean WordPress
+excerpt: How I moved an existing site from GoDaddy to DigitalOcean hosting via ServerPilot.io.
+The steps to install and migrate WordPress content and database to Digital Ocean.
+Finally, moving the domain name server to DigitalOcean.
 ---
 ###Create the Site

 [In my previous post,]({% post_url 2015-03-05-moving-wordpress-from-godaddy-to-digitalocean-and-cloudflare-part1 %}) I described why I wanted to move my site from GoDaddy to DigitalOcean.

-In this post I will describe how.
+I will describe how I moved an existing site from GoDaddy to DigitalOcean hosting via ServerPilot.io.
+The steps to install and migrate WordPress content and database to DigitalOcean.
+Finally, moving the domain name server to DigitalOcean.

 The site I am moving is [operascool.org](http://operascool.org).